 Community College of Philadelphia

 Community College of Philadelphia is an open-admission, associate-degree-granting institution which provides access to higher education for all who may benefit.
 Its programs of study in the liberal arts and sciences, career technologies, and basic academic skills provide a coherent foundation for college transfer, employment and lifelong learning.
 The College serves Philadelphia by preparing its students to be informed and concerned citizens, active participants in the cultural life of the city, and enabled to meet the changing needs of business, industry and the professions.
 To help address broad economic, cultural and political concerns in the city and beyond, the College draws together students from a wide range of ages and backgrounds and seeks to provide the programs and support they need to achieve their goals.

-The Medical Laboratory Technician Program is accepting applications for part-time teaching positions for Fall 2017.
+The Medical Laboratory Technician Program is accepting applications for part-time teaching positions for the 2019-2020 academic year.

 Bachelor's degree in Medical Technology or related field from a regionally accredited university; be a graduate of a NAACLS accredited Medical Laboratory Science Program; have current certification as a medical technologist or medical laboratory scientist (ASCP preferred or equivalent); and a minimum of five years' work experience in a clinical laboratory.

 Master's degree in Education or related field and prior teaching experience in a Medical Laboratory Science Program at a college or health care institution.